-This blog is inspired from a famous parable in the Bible.
-Before you say it, I am well aware I have taken the parable out of context; however I firmly believe the same principles apply when spreading the good news about your business through leaflet distribution, or the good news about God.
+This blog is inspired by a famous parable in the Bible.
+Before you say it, I am well aware I have taken the parable out of context; however, I firmly believe the same principles apply when spreading the good news about your business through leaflet distribution, or the good news about God.

 Have a read of this and consider how this applies to your business.
 It is taken from Luke 8:5-8: